uclanlp/awesome-fairness-papers/README.md

 1. [OSCaR: Orthogonal Subspace Correction and Rectification of Biases in Word Embeddings](https://arxiv.org/abs/2007.00049), Dev, Sunipa and Li, Tao  and Phillips, Jeff M  and Srikumar, Vivek, 2020
 1. [Women's Syntactic Resilience and Men's Grammatical Luck: Gender-Bias in Part-of-Speech Tagging and Dependency Parsing](https://www.aclweb.org/anthology/P19-1339), Garimella, Aparna  and Banea, Carmen  and Hovy, Dirk  and Mihalcea, Rada, 2019
 1. [Towards Understanding Gender Bias in Relation Extraction](https://www.aclweb.org/anthology/2020.acl-main.265), Gaut, Andrew  and Sun, Tony  and Tang, Shirlyn  and Huang, Yuxin  and Qian, Jing  and ElSherief, Mai  and Zhao, Jieyu  and Mirza, Diba  and Belding, Elizabeth  and Chang, Kai-Wei  and Wang, William Yang, 2020
-1. [Type {B} Reflexivization as an Unambiguous Testbed for Multilingual Multi-Task Gender Bias](https://www.aclweb.org/anthology/2020.emnlp-main.209), Gonz{\'a}lez, Ana Valeria  and Barrett, Maria  and Hvingelby, Rasmus  and Webster, Kellie  and S{\o}gaard, Anders, 2020
+1. [Type B Reflexivization as an Unambiguous Testbed for Multilingual Multi-Task Gender Bias](https://www.aclweb.org/anthology/2020.emnlp-main.209), Gonz{\'a}lez, Ana Valeria  and Barrett, Maria  and Hvingelby, Rasmus  and Webster, Kellie  and S{\o}gaard, Anders, 2020
 1. [Inflating Topic Relevance with Ideology: A Case Study of Political Ideology Bias in Social Topic Detection Models](https://www.aclweb.org/anthology/2020.coling-main.428), Guo, Meiqi  and Hwa, Rebecca  and Lin, Yu-Ru  and Chung, Wen-Ting, 2020
 1. [Media Bias, the Social Sciences, and NLP: Automating Frame Analyses to Identify Bias by Word Choice and Labeling](https://www.aclweb.org/anthology/2020.acl-srw.12), Hamborg, Felix, 2020
 1. [An Annotation Scheme for Automated Bias Detection in Wikipedia](https://www.aclweb.org/anthology/W11-0406), Herzig, Livnat  and Nunes, Alex  and Snir, Batia, 2011
 1. [Multilingual Twitter Corpus and Baselines for Evaluating Demographic Bias in Hate Speech Recognition](https://www.aclweb.org/anthology/2020.lrec-1.180), Huang, Xiaolei  and Xing, Linzi  and Dernoncourt, Franck  and Paul, Michael J., 2020
-1. [Mitigating Gender Bias Amplification in Distribution by Posterior Regularization](https://www.aclweb.org/anthology/2020.acl-main.264), Jia, Shengyu  and Meng, Tao  and Zhao, Jieyu  and Chang, Kai-Wei, 2020
 1. [Enhancing Bias Detection in Political News Using Pragmatic Presupposition](https://www.aclweb.org/anthology/2020.socialnlp-1.1), Kameswari, Lalitha  and Sravani, Dama  and Mamidi, Radhika, 2020
 1. [Examining Gender and Race Bias in Two Hundred Sentiment Analysis Systems](https://www.aclweb.org/anthology/S18-2005), Kiritchenko, Svetlana  and Mohammad, Saif, 2018
-2. [Debiasing Embeddings for Reduced Gender Bias in Text Classification](https://www.aclweb.org/anthology/W19-3810), Prost, Flavien  and Thain, Nithum  and Bolukbasi, Tolga, 2019
-3. [Reducing Gender Bias in Word-Level Language Models with a Gender-Equalizing Loss Function](https://www.aclweb.org/anthology/P19-2031), Qian, Yusu  and Muaz, Urwa  and Zhang, Ben  and Hyun, Jae Won, 2019
-4. [Linguistic Models for Analyzing and Detecting Biased Language](https://www.aclweb.org/anthology/P13-1162), Recasens, Marta  and Danescu-Niculescu-Mizil, Cristian  and Jurafsky, Dan, 2013
-5. [What's in a Name? {R}educing Bias in Bios without Access to Protected Attributes](https://www.aclweb.org/anthology/N19-1424), Romanov, Alexey  and De-Arteaga, Maria  and Wallach, Hanna  and Chayes, Jennifer  and Borgs, Christian  and Chouldechova, Alexandra  and Geyik, Sahin  and Kenthapadi, Krishnaram  and Rumshisky, Anna  and Kalai, Adam, 2019
 6. [Social Bias in Elicited Natural Language Inferences](https://www.aclweb.org/anthology/W17-1609), Rudinger, Rachel  and May, Chandler  and Van Durme, Benjamin, 2017
 7. [The Risk of Racial Bias in Hate Speech Detection](https://www.aclweb.org/anthology/P19-1163), Sap, Maarten  and Card, Dallas  and Gabriel, Saadia  and Choi, Yejin  and Smith, Noah A., 2019
 8. [Social Bias Frames: Reasoning about Social and Power Implications of Language](https://www.aclweb.org/anthology/2020.acl-main.486), Sap, Maarten  and Gabriel, Saadia  and Qin, Lianhui  and Jurafsky, Dan  and Smith, Noah A.  and Choi, Yejin, 2020